 - Programs within the institution that are subject to external licensure, certification, and/or accreditation or that are fewer than four terms in length may have higher standards of academic progress than College standards of progress.
 Selected transfer students are placed on academic probation upon admission and must make the transition to these standards of academic progress. - 2.
-Special standards of academic progress have been established for students enrolled in institutional credit courses awarding grades of S and U and for students who desire to remain eligible to receive Title IV financial aid.
+Special standards of academic progress have been established for students enrolled in institutional credit courses carrying optional grades and for students who desire to remain eligible to receive Title IV financial aid.